Early labour is otherwise known as the latent phase of labour, when your body is in the beginning stages of “going into labour”.

 Signs of early labour:

-There are many signs that you may be in early labour, however early labour can be a LONG time as your body needs to make many changes.
-We cannot predict how long this process will take, but it can be up to a week to progress into the active stages of labour.
+There are many signs that you may be in early labour, however early labour can take a LONG time as your body needs to make many changes.
+We cannot predict how long this process will take as every person makes changes differently.
 This is very normal.

-If it is your first baby, on average most people will experience early labour contractions and/or tightenings for at least a few days but sometimes up to a week before they become established, and by no means is early labour easy.
+If it is your first baby, on average most people will experience around 8-12 hours of early labour contractions and/or tightenings.
+Sometimes early labour can also take a few days or sometimes even up to a week on and off before they become established, and by no means is early labour easy.
 Sometimes contractions can be strong, hard and painful for hours.
 This is normal.

 Subsequent pregnancies usually have a shorter early stage of labour, but it is not uncommon for this stage to progress slower than you may expect.
 You may in addition have false labour where the contractions come strong, regular and close together (but never get much stronger) then disappear after an hour or two.
 This can be on and off for a few weeks prior to active labour.
 This is also normal.